sodafoundation/architecture-analysis/specs/capri/API_Framework_Refactoring.md

 ## Motivation

 Currently api-server and controller modules are tightly coupled into one process.
-Although they are already devided into different modules, there are still some problems when coming across these situations:
+Although they are already divided into different modules, there are still some problems when coming across these situations:
 * controller module is NOT REQUIRED in thin-opensds scenario.
 * api-server should support scaling-out when meeting heavy workloads.